nichyjt/ResistorPrediction/readme.md

-# ResistorPredict
+# ResistorPrediction

-ResistorPredict is an experimental machine learning project done over Summer break 2023.
+ResistorPrediction is an overengineered approach to use computer vision [OpenCV] + machine learning project done over Summer break 2023.
 It predicts the resistance of a 4-band resistor by giving it an image of a resistor as the input.

+It's basically a colour classification model wrapped with some logic.

 The project might find use in applications in areas such as Robotic Process Automation and Education.

-Caveat: This project is NOT production ready.
-It's upper bound accuracy is 60% based on the limited dataset testing.
+This project is NOT production ready.
+It's upper bound accuracy is 60% based on the limited dataset.

 ## Navigating the Repo
-The important bits are in the jupyter notebooks.
+The important bits (methodology + experiments) are in the jupyter notebooks.
-1. Image cleaning @ `exploration_raw_images.ipynb`
+1. Image preprocessing @ `exploration_raw_images.ipynb`
 2. Labelled data experiments @ `exploration_labelled_data.ipynb`
-3. Color prediction ML experiments @ `prediction_experiments.ipynb`
+3. Color classification ML experiments @ `prediction_experiments.ipynb`
 4. Predicting Resistors @ `prodction_resistor_prediction.ipynb`

 ## Overview